Home > How to Tips

 Start Mac in macOS Recovery Mode

-In the first place, you should identify your Mac model, an Intel-based Mac, or an Apple silicon Mac (M3 Apple Silicon Mac included ), as the ways vary to enter Recovery mode on different Mac models.
+In the first place, you should identify your Mac model, an Intel-based Mac, or an Apple Silicon Mac, as the ways vary to enter Recovery mode on different Mac models.
+After that, you can proceed to reinstall macOS from recovery mode.

-On an Intel Mac: Shut down your Mac completely and turn it on while holding down Command + R keys simultaneously.
-Release the keys until you see an Apple logo and your Mac will boot into the macOS Utilities window in the recovery partition.
+On an Intel Mac: Shut down your Mac completely and turn it on while holding down the Command + R keys simultaneously.
+Release the keys until you see an Apple logo, and your Mac will boot into the macOS Utilities window in the recovery partition.

-On an M1/M1 Max/M1 Pro Mac: Shut down your Mac completely, press the Touch ID button to turn it on, and then immediately press down the Touch ID button until you see "Loading startup options".
+On an Apple Silicon Mac: Shut down your Mac completely, press the Touch ID button to turn it on, and then immediately press down the Touch ID button until you see "Loading startup options".
 Click Options and then click Continue to boot in macOS Recovery.

 During the bootup to Recovery Mode, an admin password might be required to authenticate your identity for an OS reinstallation.